 When it comes to exploring our Solar System, there are few missions more ambitious than those that seek to study the Sun.
 While NASA and other space agencies have been observing the Sun for decades, the majority of these missions were conducted in orbit around Earth.
-To date, the closest any probes have gotten to the Sun were the Helios 1 and 2 probes, which studied the Sun during the 1970s from inside Mercury’s orbit at perihelion.
+To date, the closest any mission has ever come to the Sun was with the Helios 1 and 2 probes, which studied the Sun during the 1970s from inside of Mercury’s orbit at perihelion.

 As Thomas Zurbuchen, the associate administrator of NASA’s Science Mission Directorate, said in a recent NASA press release:

 “This mission truly marks humanity’s first visit to a star that will have implications not just here on Earth, but how we better understand our universe.
 We’ve accomplished something that decades ago, lived solely in the realm of science fiction.”

 The Parker Probes mission certainly comes with its share of challenges.
 In addition to the incredible heat it will have to endure, there is also the challenge of simply getting there.
 This is due to Earth’s orbital velocity, which travels around the Sun at a speed of 30 km/s (18.64 mps) – or about 108,000 km/h (67,000 mph).
 Canceling out this velocity and traveling towards the Sun would take 55 times as much energy as it would for a craft to travel to Mars.

 To address this challenge, the Parker Probe has been launched by a very powerful rocket – the ULA Delta IV, which is capable of generating 9,700 kN of thrust.
 In addition, it will be relying on a series of gravity assists (aka. gravitational slingshots) with Venus.
 These will consist of the probe conducting flybys of the Sun, then circling around Venus to get a boost in speed from the force of the planet’s gravity, and then slingshot around the Sun again.